Dislocated Shoulder

 - Follow-up with an orthopaedic shoulder specialist within several days after the reduction to assess the condition of the shoulder, rule out other injuries, arrange for additional testing if needed, and plan for treatment to help with recovery

-- Possible surgery to repair torn cartilage (Bankart repair) or reconstruct damaged bone, in cases of complex or recurrent injuries
+- Possible surgery to repair a torn labrum (Bankart repair) or reconstruct damaged bone, which is more common in complex cases or those with recurrent injuries

 - Physical therapy, beginning with gentle motion, to strengthen the shoulder, restore function, and reduce the risk of repeat injury